 Acknowledging the colonial and continuing injustices that Indigenous peoples face, and respecting their full right to self-autonomy and governance, I am interested in how Indigenous Lands could contribute to conservation objectives of reducing forest and biodiversity loss and the mechanisms by which this can be facilitated.

-There has been greater acknowledgement of Indigenous’ contribution and inclusion of their diverse knowledges and values in international biodiversity policy fora.
-For example, Convention of Biological Diversity Aichi Biodiversity Target 18 and Intergovernmental Platform for Biodiversity and Ecosystem Services objective 3b.
+There has been greater acknowledgement of Indigenous’ contribution and inclusion of their diverse knowledges and values in international biodiversity policy forums.
+One example of this is the Convention of Biological Diversity Aichi Biodiversity Target 18.
+And another is the Intergovernmental Platform for Biodiversity and Ecosystem Services objective 3b.

 Indigenous lands have the potential to contribute to achieving Aichi Biodiversity Target 11 of “at least 17 per cent of terrestrial and inland water… conserved” by inclusion under “Other Effective area-based Conservation Measures”, should Indigenous governments wish to include their lands in reporting.

 At the local level, as a consequence of globalisation, many local land use and land cover changes are a result of distant forces.
 Telecoupling, which describes socioeconomic and environmental interactions of coupled human and natural systems over distances (Liu et al., 2013, Ecology & Society), could be a useful tool in understanding the changes happening in Protected Areas and Indigenous Areas.

 Collecting field data from Colombia using mixed methods, this analysis would provide in-depth understanding of the major influences affecting these systems and contribute to protecting the country’s rich biological and cultural diversity.